RichardFoo/Trinket-USB-Keyboard/README.md

 Why the Trinket?
 Reasons... mostly, convenience.
 - Emulating USB devices requires support in both hardware and software - it sounds simple, but it's not.
-E.g., The Pi Zero has a port capable of USB device emulation, but the regular Raspberry Pi does not.
+E.g., the Pi Zero has a port capable of USB device emulation, but the regular Raspberry Pi does not.
 The Trinket's microcontroller (Atmel SAMD21) also has this support, making it a great candidate.
 - I had a Trinket M0 on-hand when the need arose.
-Leftovers from a hands-on lab at a conference where I had hooked it to a GSM modem for testing.
+Leftovers from a hands-on lab at a conference where I had it hooked to a GSM modem for sending texts.
 I'd literally just found this lonely board while organizing my parts box and thought "This is tiny and nifty.
 What could I use it for now?"
 - The Trinket example I found seemed cleaner / simpler / easier than the instructions I found for Pi Zero (which I also had handy), and I liked the extra small size of the Trinket M0 - it's tiny.
 And even a Pi Zero is overkill for this project.